 Batteries and charger

 Some spare batteries are really necessary because one fully charged battery lasts only for about 100 images.
 I bought 6 spare batteries and decided to get the original Sigma batteries because most of the non-OEM batteries have to be modified to fit in the DP2M (you often have to cut with a knife some additional grooves in the plastic shell).
-The Ricoh OEM-batteries that also fit in the DP2M are more expensive than the Sigma ones in Germany and are therefore no alternative.
-For the future I’ve planned to buy another charger because charging 6 batteries during the night after a long shooting day with only one charger is probably not very funny.
+The Ricoh OEM-batteries that also fit in the DP2M is more expensive than the Sigma ones in Germany and are therefore no alternative.
+For the future, I’ve planned to buy another charger because charging 6 batteries during the night after a long shooting day with only one charger is probably not very funny.

-I’ve tested different carrying straps, but finally bought the Leica X1/X2 carrying strap for my DP2M.
+I’ve tested different carrying straps but finally bought the Leica X1/X2 carrying strap for my DP2M.
 It is not cheap, but the quality is much better compared to the cheaper alternatives I had tried.

 Typically I use three different types of filters for landscape shooting.

 I use polfilters for reducing reflections on water surfaces and/or leaves and sometimes, but rather seldom, for raising the contrast between clouds and the blue sky.

 ND-filters are used mainly in combination with flowing or moving water to give it a silky-milky smooth look and a nice contrast to non-moving objects like rocks.
 Sometimes you also get nice effects by using an ND-filter with moving clouds or wind-blown plants or leaves.
 My favorite strengths are 1.8 and 3.0.
 Since my DP2M kit should be a lightweight minimalistic kit I only have the 1.8 in 49mm, but could probably also live with just one 3.0.